-Many potential psychological mediators of the social ties-health link have also been proposed (Hawkley & Cacioppo, 2010; Thoits, 2011; Uchino, Bowen, Carlisle, & Birmingham, 2012).
+Many potential psychological mediators of the social ties-health link have also been proposed (see Hawkley & Cacioppo, 2010; Thoits, 2011).
 One psychological mechanism that has been proposed is maladaptive social cognition.
-That is, lonely individuals may have certain social cognitive biases, such as generally seeing the world as a more socially threatening place, which may set off a vicious, self-feeding cycle of psychobiological reactions that may ultimately contribute to poor health outcomes (Hawkley & Cacioppo, 2010).
-Socially isolated individuals may also lack the sense of purpose or meaning in life that is provided by social connection, which can lead to impairments in psychological well-being and physical health (Thoits, 2011).
+That is, lonely individuals may have certain social cognitive biases, such as generally seeing the world as a more socially threatening place, which may set off a vicious, self-feeding cycle of psychobiological reactions that may ultimately contribute to poor health outcomes.
+Socially isolated individuals may also lack the sense of purpose or meaning in life that is provided by social connection, which can lead to impairments in psychological well-being and physical health.
 Those who are isolated may also lack socially supportive others who may "buffer" the impact of stressful life events on well-being and health (Cohen & Wills, 1985).

-Besides these mechanisms, some other proposed psychological mediators explaining the impact of social isolation on health include positive affect, social influence, self-efficacy, and self-esteem (Thoits, 2011; Uchino et al., 2012).
-However, some have found that existing models of psychological mechanisms linking social ties to health are generally not supported by evidence

-(Uchino et al., 2012), indicating that there is still room for further research to better understand the psychological pathways that may underlie the social isolation-health link.
+Besides these mechanisms, some other proposed psychological mediators explaining the impact of social isolation on health include positive affect, social influence, self-efficacy, and self-esteem (see Thoits, 2011).
+However, some have found that existing models of psychological mechanisms linking social ties to health are generally not supported by evidence, indicating that there is still room for further research to better understand the psychological pathways that may underlie the social isolation-health link.